KoaLaYT/Cracking-The-Code-Interview-Question/docs/04-Trees-And-Graphs.md

 📝 Reminder:

 -   Compare left and right subtree's height while recursion is enough, no need to store all the leaves' height and then do diff calculations.

+### 5. Validate BST

+> Implement a function to check if a binary tree is a binary search tree.

+📝 Reminder:

+-   A typicial recursive algorithm for tree.